 All of our registered shares are registered in our shareholders' register.
 Subject to Dutch law and our articles of association, we must keep our shareholders' register accurate and up-to-date.
-Our shareholders' register shall be kept by our management board and, when it regards the subregister, on behalf of the management board by our agent.
-In our shareholders' register the names and addresses and other relevant details of all holders of registered shares are recorded, showing the date on which the shares were acquired, the date of the acknowledgement by or notification of us as well as the amount paid on each share.
-The shareholders' register also includes the names and addresses and other relevant details of those with a right usufruct ('vruchtgebruik') or a right of pledge ('pandrecht') in respect of such shares.
-The ordinary shares offered in this offering will be held through DTC, therefore DTC will be recorded in the shareholders register as the holder of those ordinary shares.
+Our shareholders' register shall be kept by our management board.
+The subregister shall be kept by our agent on behalf of the management board.
+Our shareholders' register includes the names and addresses and other relevant details of all holders of registered shares, and shows the date on which the shares were acquired, the date of the acknowledgement by, or notification of, us as well as the amount paid on each share.
+The shareholders' register also includes the names and addresses and other relevant details of those with a right of usufruct ('vruchtgebruik') or a right of pledge ('pandrecht') in respect of any shares.
+Our registered ordinary shares are held through DTC and therefore DTC is recorded in the shareholders register as the holder of those ordinary shares.